Plan Your Perfect London Marathon 2026 — Mile-by-Mile Splits Through the Canary Wharf GPS Dead Zone

 CalculateAlexander the Great International Marathon — ELITE mile splits, landmarks, and GPS-aware pacing for 2026

-CalculateThe London Marathon is one of six World Marathon Majors, covering 26.2 miles from Blackheath in Greenwich to The Mall in Westminster.
+CalculateThe London Marathon is one of six World Marathon Majors — certified 26.2 miles on the course map, but GPS watches often log about 26.5 miles when you cannot run every tangent.
 The 2026 race on 26 April features a net 140ft (43m) elevation drop, making it one of the faster Major courses — but GPS watches lose up to 30 seconds per mile accuracy for 7 miles through Canary Wharf's glass-walled skyscraper canyons and tunnel underpasses (miles 14-21).
 The Riegel formula (marathon = half marathon × 2.09) predicts a 4:00 finish from a 1:55 half marathon.
 Over 50,000 runners cross the line each year, with the event raising over £750 million for charity since its first running in 1981.
 Proper pacing — especially through the GPS dead zone — can save 10-20 minutes on race day compared to relying on a watch alone.

 Sources: London Marathon Events Ltd, World Athletics, Garmin GPS Accuracy Report, Runner's World UK.